The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Results

-It is also possible to demonstrate that PCA has some compression efficacy for this dataset; this is supported by the fact that, with RFCs, the precision scores obtained with the PCs input are greater than those obtained with the colors input, except for the comparison between the 2 colors input and the 2 PCs input.
-In particular, the RFC that received 4 PCs as input obtained about the same result as the one that used 15 colors.
-On the other hand, the RFC that uses 4 LSCs as input shows a Notably, all 2D inputs yield drastically reduced precision scores compared to their higher-dimensional counterparts, including the cases of PCs and LSCs, which encode information from more than two colors.
-This specific outcome highlights the limitation of 2D color-color diagrams in selecting GC candidates compared to the use of higher-dimensional projections.
-Furthermore, the results obtained using LSCs appear to be slightly less accurate than those associated with PCs and even with colors themselves, indicating that there is no non-linear relation within the color space of this dataset that could be used to reduce contamination.
+It is also possible to demonstrate that PCA has some compression efficacy for this dataset; this is supported by the fact that the RFCs with 15 colors and 15 PCs inputs show the same performance scores as those from the RFC with 4 PCs input, while the RFC with 4 colors input reported a substantially lower precision score for the GC class.
+In contrast, the RFC with the 2 colors input yields a similar, or slightly superior, performance compared to the 2 PCs input RFC.
+Furthermore, the RFC that uses 4 LSCs as input also outperforms the one that uses 4 colors, but it is equivalent, or slightly inferior, to the one that uses 4 PCs as input.
+Notably, all 2D inputs yield substantially lower precision scores compared to their higher-dimensional counterparts, including the cases of PCs and LSCs, which encode information from more than two colors.
+This specific outcome highlights the limitation of 2D color-color diagrams, and other 2D projections, to select GC candidates compared to the use of higher-dimensional projections.
+Finally, the fact that the models that received LSCs do not outperform those associated with PCs indicates that there is no non-linear relation within the color space of this dataset that could be used to reduce contamination.
+This is quantitative evidence in accordance with the suspicion raised by visual inspection of the 2D projects in Figure~\ref{fig:projections}.